hpc/pavilion2/README.md

 ## Why Pavilion?

-Testing HPC systems presents engineering challenges that rarely arise in conventional software testing.
-Pavilion addresses these challenges by reducing the effort required to develop and maintain tests across diverse systems while enabling testing practices that remain practical as systems, software, and testing campaigns grow in size and complexity.
+HPC systems present engineering challenges arising from scale, heterogeneity, and other forms of complexity.
+Pavilion addresses these challenges by providing a systematic approach to HPC testing that remains tractable as systems, software, and testing campaigns grow in size and complexity.

-- Reduce the cost of maintaining tests across heterogeneous HPC systems.
+- Reduce the cost of maintaining tests across HPC systems.
-- Replace ad hoc scripts with reusable testing workflows.
+- Replace *ad hoc* scripts with reusable testing workflows.
 - Scale testing practices from individual tests to coordinated campaigns.

 ## Where can I learn more?